 Sometimes it happens that you have applied for jobs but never got any response.
-If that’s the case then you are not the only one.
+If that’s the case, then you are not the only one.
 Studies show that nearly 70-80% of job applications never receive any response.
-For all the job seekers, this silence can be heartbreaking and discouraging, which sometime leads to one of the most worst setback of their career.
-Even after spending hours in tailoring a resume and writing a cover letter, being ignored feels like rejection without any explanation.
+For all the job seekers, this silence can be heartbreaking and discouraging, which sometimes leads to one of the worst setbacks of their careers.
+Even after spending hours tailoring a resume and writing a cover letter, being ignored feels like rejection without any explanation.

-But here’s the truth behind this- most resume’s aren’t rejected because candidates are unqualified.
-They’re ignored because they didn’t grab attention or even make it past to automated filters.
-The hiring process has become more competitive and technology-driven, and understanding about how it works can help in increasing the chances of getting noticed.
+But here’s the truth behind this- most resumes aren’t rejected because candidates are unqualified.
+They’re ignored because they didn’t grab attention or even make it past the automated filters.
+The hiring process has become more competitive and technology-driven, and understanding how it works can help in increasing the chances of getting noticed.

-In this blog, we will help you in identifying the reasons about, why so many job applications got ignored and share practical steps to ensure that your resume will stand out among the crowd.
+In this blog, we will help you identify the reasons why so many job applications get ignored and share practical steps to ensure that your resume stands out among the crowd.

 Most of the medium and large companies now use Applicant Tracking Systems to manage job applications.
 Instead of a recruiter going through each and every resume, ATS scans applications for specific keywords and formats.
 If your resume doesn’t match the job description closely enough, it might never reach human eyes.